it-waves/terraform-series/01 - Introduction/ReadME.md

 -If your terraform server is in the cloud, then create a role and attach the role to your server.

-- Generate Security Credential s using AWS Management Console
+- Generate Security Credentials using AWS Management Console
   - Go to Services -> IAM -> Users -> "Your-Admin-User" -> Security Credentials -> Create Access Key
 - Configure AWS credentials using SSH Terminal on your local desktop